SouthGreenPlatform/trainings/_pages/hpc/hpcPractice.md

 ###  Practice 6 : Launch analyses

 #### Get stats on fastq

 1. Go into  the folder `TPassembly/Ebola`
 2. Launch the command `fastq-stats ebola1.fastq`
 3. Launch the command `fastq-stats -D ebola1.fastq`

 #### Perform an assembly with abyss-pe

+With abyss software, we reassembly the sequences using the 2 fastq files ebola1.fastq and ebola2.fastq

-1. Launch the command `qsub -q formation.q -l hostname=nodeX -cwd -b y abyss-pe k=35 in=\'ebola1.fastq ebola2.fastq\' name=k35 -N jobname`
+Launch the command

+`qsub -q formation.q -l hostname=nodeX -cwd -b y abyss-pe k=35 in=\'ebola1.fastq ebola2.fastq\' name=k35 -N jobname`